Introduction to Chemical Warfare Training

 Recognition of the global threat of CWAs dates back many hundreds of years.

-The first formal international agreement to control the use of chemical weapons was signed in Strasbourg in 1675 when France and Germany agreed to ban the use of poisoned bullets.
+The first formal international agreement to control the use of chemical weapons was signed in Strasbourg when France and Germany agreed to ban the use of poisoned bullets.

 The Convention rules that toxic chemicals are only to be developed and produced for purposes unrelated to chemical weapons.
 All States Parties agree to chemically disarm by destroying any stockpiles of chemical weapons and the facilities that produce them.